 Learn how to make a There are Flowers Everywhere DIY Glass Sign for your home, as a gift for a wedding or any occasion.

 Hello, Summery Umbrella readers!
-My name is Pam and I blog at The Birch Cottage, where I share practical DIY tutorials, handmade gift ideas, family friendly recipes, printables and my love for all things homemade.
-I couldn’t be more excited to be here today sharing how to stencil on glass to make this DIY glass sign.
+My name is Pam and I blog at The Birch Cottage, where I share practical DIY tutorials, handmade gift ideas, family-friendly recipes, printables, and my love for all things homemade.
+I couldn’t be more excited to be here today sharing how to stencil on the glass to make this DIY glass sign.

 There are flowers everywhere, for those who bother to look.by Henri Matisse

 By the way, did you see the vase in the picture above?
 That was another easy DIY project using textured spray paint that turned out even better than I expected!
 How cool is that?
 Now, back to this glass sign.

 How to Make a Glass Sign

 I used my Cricut® to make this stencil.
 You can also use a Silhouette or your favorite cutting machine.
 Don’t have a cutting machine?
 You can also make a stencil using freezer paper and an exacto knife.

 What you need to make this DIY glass sign:

 - Cutting Mat